unioslo/mreg/docs/network_policies.md

 ### Network Policy

-A **Network Policy** is a named entity grouping a set of attributes (via **Policy Attributes**) and referencing any number of **Communities**.
-Policies are used to configure or categorize network-related aspects of your infrastructure.
+A **Network Policy** is a named entity grouping a set of attributes (via **Policy Attributes**).
+Policy attributes typically say something about the network, such as whether it is isolated, public, employs DHCP or SLAAC, etc.

 - **Name**: Human-readable case insensitive identifier of the policy.
+- **Description**: A brief description of the policy.
 - **Attributes**: A list of attributes that apply to this policy (see below).

 ### Policy Attributes

 A **Policy Attribute** is a simple boolean flag or marker.
 Policy Attributes do *not* by themselves define system behavior.
 Instead, each attribute is a type of marker that can be set for a given policy.
+These attributes contain no semantic meaning to the system, but are used by other tools to define the behavior of a network policy.

 - **Name**: Human-readable case insensitive identifier of the attribute.
 - **Description**: A brief description of the attribute.

-Note: The attribute 'isolated' is a special attribute that is used to mark a network as isolated, this attribute is hardcoded and cannot be deleted, updated or created (but you may still change its description).
+Note: In `settings.py` the administrators may set `MREG_PROTECTED_POLICY_ATTRIBUTES` set to a list of dictionaries (with `name` and optionally `description` as their fields) to be guaranteed to exist on server startup and protected from deletion.
+This is useful for attributes that are the site requires to exist at all times.

 **Important**: